-Institutional decisions are data driven in relation to instruction, programs, support services and strategic planning.
+Institutional decisions relating to instruction, programs, support services, and strategic planning are data-driven.
 Assessment is a process designed to ensure improvement of institutional initiatives in focus with the college mission.
 The quality initiative is a continuous, shared and integrated process.
 Data alone cannot impact change or improve student learning and services.
 Data interpretation, data analysis application and shared dialog will advance Eastern toward student learning enhancement and success opportunities.